+Sickle cell anemia is diagnosed with a specific blood test.
 Hemoglobin electrophoresis is a simple blood test.
 It can be done by most laboratories or a local sickle cell foundation.
 Most states require testing of newborns for sickle cell.

 Amniocentesis is a form of prenatal testing.
 It can also detect sickle cell disease.

+Sickle cell cannot be cured.
 Basic treatment of sickle cell crisis includes: